discoTUKL/disco-snc-mgf-toolbox/README.md

 ## Prerequisites

 - Python 3.6 or higher
-- Python3 Packages in `requiremets.txt`
+- Python packages in `requiremets.txt`

 ## Introduction